File IQ Installation for AWS EC2

 7. For the File IQ Appliance entry in the Custom Remote Access Permissions section, select Read Only.

-8. Click Save Remote Access Settings.
+8. Unselect all sharing options and click Save Remote Access Settings.
 The Volume Remote Access Setting pane appears.

-9. Wait until the Status for each selected volume changes to a checkmark before proceeding.
+9. Wait until the Status for each of the selected volumes changes to a checkmark before proceeding.

 1. Click Volumes.